Stuart Forster shares his spaghetti carbonara recipe with Parma ham.

-After a day exploring the Vatican Museums and being impressed by the vastness of St Peter’s Basilica, I ambled about Rome looking for a suitable place to dine.
-Eventually I chose a traditional trattoria a few streets away from the Vatican.
+After a day of exploring the Vatican Museums and being impressed by the vastness of St Peter’s Basilica, I ambled about Rome looking for a suitable place to dine.
+Eventually, I chose a traditional trattoria a few streets away from the Vatican.
 It had red and white checked tablecloths and a personable waiter who made me feel very welcome.

 To be honest, spaghetti carbonara wasn’t a dish that I knew.
 However, the name jumped out because I enjoyed reading about the unification of Italy and the history of the Risorgimento movement.
 The Carbonari were secret societies that pushed for change in the early part of the nineteenth century.
 Their name translates literally as ‘the charcoal makers’.